 - You can use fresh or frozen Cod.
 We have tried both and can’t tell a difference.

-- Handmade chips is optional.
+- Handmade chips are optional.
 I typically buy a bag of steak fries and toss them in the oven while the fish is frying.
 Just makes things a bit easier.

-- Can’t find gluten free beer?
-Use Club Soda or a Lemon flavor LaCroix water for a fun twist.
+- Can’t find gluten-free beer?
+Use Club Soda or a Lemon flavored Sparkling water for a fun twist.

 Gluten Free Fish and Chips

 - Vegetable oil for frying